How Long Does it Take to Become a Nurse?

-In the RN to BSN program from Southern New Hampshire University (SNHU), for example, you can get 45 credits toward your degree with an unencumbered RN license and transfer up to 45 more credits into the program.
+In the RN to BSN program from SNHU, for example, you can get 45 credits toward your degree with an unencumbered RN license and transfer up to 45 more credits into the program.
 If you transfer in the maximum 90 credits, you could complete a BSN degree in as little as one year.

 Learn more about the difference a BSN could make for RNs.

 Getting Clinical Experience

 Another key piece of preparing to be a nurse is completing clinical hours.
 These real-world learning experiences are typically completed toward the end of your degree program and can be done in a hospital, physician’s office, nursing home or another care facility.